wireservice/agate/docs/cookbook/statistics.rst

 Aggregate statistics
 ====================

-You can also generate aggregate statistics for subsets of data (sometimes colloquially referred to as "rolling up".
+You can also generate aggregate statistics for subsets of data (sometimes referred to as "rolling up"):

 .. code-block:: python